Empirical Coordination of Quantum Correlations: Introduction

 Empirical coordination and its variations are widely studied in the classical information theory literature.
 Le Treust \cite{le2017joint} considered joint source-channel empirical coordination.
 Le Treust and Bloch \cite{le2016empirical} further used empirical coordination as a unified perspective for masking, amplification, and parameter estimation at the receiver.
 Cuff and Zhao \cite{cuff2011coordination} studied empirical coordination using implicit communication, with information embedding applications, such as digital watermarking, steganography, cooperative communication, and strategic play in team games.
 Cervia et al. \cite{cervia2016polar} devised a polar coding scheme for empirical coordination.
 Related models can also be found in \cite{blasco2014communication,haddadpour2012coordination}.
 Quantum mechanics enables the calculation of probabilities for experimental outcomes, emphasizing statistical averages rather than detailed descriptions of individual events.
 For instance, the Heisenberg uncertainty principle states that the standard deviations of position and momentum cannot be minimized simultaneously \cite{fuchs1996quantum}.
-Some scholars, such as Fuchs and Peres \cite{fuchs2000quantum}, contend that quantum theory describes physical reality at all, but is instead confined to representing statistical correlations \cite{bricmont2016making}.
+Some scholars, such as Fuchs and Peres \cite{fuchs2000quantum}, contend that quantum theory does not describe physical reality at all, but is instead confined to representing statistical correlations \cite{bricmont2016making}.
 Empirical coordination is thus a natural framework for quantum systems.